 Charge Ahead Colorado

-This grant program will fund 80% of the incremental cost, up to $8,260/vehicle, of a plug-in electric vehicle for entities located within the seven-county Denver Metro area that are ineligible for the state tax credit.
-The grant will also cover 80% of project costs associated with charging stations, up to $6,260 for Level 2 and $16,000 for Level 3 chargers, for entities located throughout the state.
+This grant program will fund 80% of project costs associated with electric vehicle charging stations, up to $9,000 for Level 2 and $30,000 for Level 3 chargers.
+Funding is available for entities located throughout the state.
 The grant is jointly administered by the Colorado Energy Office and Regional Air Quality Council.
 Full details and information can be found at their website.

 ALT Fuels Colorado